How to Keep Your Dog Busy While You Feed the Baby

 What makes it work isn’t distraction; it’s that the right kind of project actually changes the dog’s state.

-Slow licking is measurably soothing for dogs — it’s a self-calming behavior, the canine equivalent of a stress ball that tastes like yogurt.
-That’s what makes a lick mat more clever than it looks: thirty seconds of spreading something dog-safe across textured rubber, ninety seconds in the freezer aisle of your prep routine, and you’ve bought twenty-plus minutes of a dog that is not only occupied but actively winding itself down.
+Vets and trainers widely treat slow licking as a self-calming behavior for dogs — the canine equivalent, the thinking goes, of a stress ball that tastes like yogurt.
+That’s what makes a lick mat more clever than it looks: thirty seconds of spreading something dog-safe across textured rubber, ninety seconds in the freezer aisle of your prep routine, and many owners report buying twenty-plus minutes of a dog that is not only occupied but, by their accounts, actively winding itself down.

 The frozen Kong is the longer-form version — stuffed, frozen, and excavated over the length of an entire cluster feed.
-The pro move, straight from the parents-of-twins playbook: batch-prep five or six on Sunday and keep a dedicated freezer drawer.
+The move owners keep recommending, straight from the parents-of-twins playbook: batch-prep five or six on Sunday and keep a dedicated freezer drawer.
 Future-you, pinned under a baby at 6 a.m., will high-five past-you.

 Two practical notes, because honesty is the brand: stuffing is food, so subtract it from dinner — feeding-time enrichment that quietly doubles the dog’s calories solves one problem by creating a rounder one.
-And supervise the first few sessions with any new item; a small minority of dogs decide the mat itself is the snack.
+And owners consistently advise supervising the first few sessions with any new item; a small minority of dogs decide the mat itself is the snack.

 Building the routine